 The `easy’ aspects are the trines and sextiles – 120 and 60 degrees of separation between planets.
 The planets in these aspects operate in harmony, bringing out the best in each other.

 Squares, oppositions, and inconjuncts do not operate in harmony.
 These are 90, 180 and 150 respectively of separation between planets.
 The aspects underline tensions between planets.

-For example, in my chart, I discovered that there was an inconjunct between Concordia and the planet Mars in my chart.
+In my own chart, for example, I saw that Concordia and Mars were inconjunct.
 Concordia is in the Seventh House of marriage and significant partnerships, while Mars is in the 11th house of friendships.
 I have a great many male friends – but harmony with a significant other is something I have yet to achieve.